alis-exchange/build/docs/guides/getting-started/developer-flow.md

 ## Build: Implement business logic

-In the majority of cases, building requires some form of code implementation,
+In the majority of cases, building requires some form of code implementation.

 In this step, one effectively builds out the services to process the request, execute logic in the code and return a response.